QuickBirdEng/XCoordinator/README.md

 ## 🏃‍♂️Getting started

 Create an enum with all of the navigation paths for a particular flow, i.e. a group of closely connected scenes.
 (It is up to you when to create a `Route/Coordinator`.
-As **our rule of thumb**, create a new `Route/Coordinator` whenever a new root view controller, e.g. a new `navigation controller`, is needed.)
+As **our rule of thumb**, create a new `Route/Coordinator` whenever a new root view controller, e.g. a new `navigation controller` or a `tab bar controller`, is needed.)

 Whereas the `Route` describes, which routes can be triggered in a flow, the `Coordinator` is responsible for the preparation of transitions based on routes being triggered.
 We could, therefore, prepare multiple coordinators for the same route, which differ in which transitions are executed for each route.